 Osaka - As Japan's third-largest city, Osaka is a vibrant metropolis known for its modern architecture, bustling nightlife, and hearty street food.
 The city played a pivotal role in Japan's history as a centre of commerce and culture during the Edo period.
-Osaka's landmarks include Osaka Castle, a symbol of Japan's unification, and the Dotonbori district, famous for its neon lights
+Osaka's landmarks include Osaka Castle, a symbol of Japan's unification, and the Dotonbori district, famous for its neon lights and culinary delights like Takoyaki and Okonomiyaki.

 Kyoto - Kyoto was the ancient capital of Japan for approximately 1,000 years until 1867 when it was moved to Tokyo.
-Many national treasures can be found in Kyoto and in nearby Nara, including old shrines and temples, screen paintings, beautiful gardens, and statues of Buddha.
+Many national treasures can be found in Kyoto and in nearby Nara, including old shrines and temples, screen paintings, beautiful gardens, and statues of Buddha

-Day 13: Cruising - Kobe
+Day 13: Cruising - Osaka (Kyoto)